larsrh/website/_articles/2019-in-review.md

 The workshop was a great success, which initiated the stereotype that I could solve any problem my colleagues are throwing at me.
 This has gotten to the point where few people refer to me as "machine" because of my output:
 Later in the year I have written tens of thousands of words in articles on a variety of topics, churned out a three-day curriculum for blockchain aimed at software architects (together with a co-author), while giving plenty of talks and working on plenty of side projects.
-The irony is that this open appraisal still makes me hugely uncomfortable ([impostor syndrome is a hell of a drug](https://twitter.com/heathercmiller/status/1205641312659234825)) and at the same time enables me to be so productive.
+The irony is that this open appraisal still makes me hugely uncomfortable ([impostor syndrome is a hell of a drug](https://twitter.com/heathercmiller/status/1205641312659234825)) and at the same time is what enables me to be so productive.
 Because of this, 2019 has been by far my most productive year to date, simply because I've been enabled to.

 Let's move on to April.[^6]